y-taka-23/time-machine/README.md

 A library to mock the current time and relevant `IO` functions by using a type class.
+You can get the great command of the current time in UTC, time zones, and the speed of time.

 ```haskell
 module Main where